PRX/Dovetail-Wordpress-Plugin/docs/podcast-episodes.md

 ### Remove Podcast Episode

-If you added the podcast episode to the wrong post or just want to remove the episode, clicking the **Content Menu** button, and selecting **Remove Podcast Episode**.
+If you added the podcast episode to the wrong post or just want to remove the episode, click the **Content Menu** button, and selecting **Remove Podcast Episode**.

 ![Context Menu](./images/post-meta-box--context-menu--published.png)